Hydroxyacid-oxoacid transhydrogenase

-Thus, the two substrates of this enzyme are (S)-3-hydroxybutanoate and 2-oxoglutarate, whereas its two products are acetoacetate and (R)-2-hydroxyglutarate.
+The two substrates of this enzyme are (S)-3-hydroxybutyric acid and α-ketoglutaric acid.
+Its products are acetoacetic acid and (R)-2-hydroxyglutaric acid.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is (S)-3-hydroxybutanoate:2-oxoglutarate oxidoreductase.
 This enzyme is also called transhydrogenase, hydroxy acid-oxo acid.